Henshall/php-stripe-wrapper/readme.md

 ```

-### Unsubscribe A Subscription.
+### Cancel a Subscription.
-To unsubscribe a subscription we need to get the subscription (use the stripe objects id to retrieve the subscription )
+To cancel a subscription we need to retreive the subscription object from stripe, and then
+use the cancel method.
 ```php
 $sw = new StripeWrapper;
 $key = $sw->setApiKey("sk_test_Gsdfsdfsdfsdfsdfdsfsdfsdfsdfsdf");